makerdao/community/governance/votes/Executive vote - February 20, 2025.md

 ## Proposal Details

-### Stability Fee Reductions
+### Stability Fee Adjustments

 - **Authorization**: [Ecosystem Authorization](https://forum.sky.money/t/feb-20-2025-stability-scope-parameter-changes-22/26003/2)
 - **Proposal**: [Forum Post](https://forum.sky.money/t/feb-20-2025-stability-scope-parameter-changes-22/26003)

-If this executive proposal passes, then the [Stability Fees (SF)](https://sky-atlas.powerhouse.io/#A.3.8.1.1.2.3_Stability_Fee-67e40a3b-f1c2-4dc6-b502-2affeab0b232|57eaf45219bea3b430c2) for the vault types listed below will be decreased as follows:
+If this executive proposal passes, then the [Stability Fees (SF)](https://sky-atlas.powerhouse.io/#A.3.8.1.1.2.3_Stability_Fee-67e40a3b-f1c2-4dc6-b502-2affeab0b232|57eaf45219bea3b430c2) for the vault types listed below will be adjusted as follows:

 - Reduce ETH-A SF by 2.00 percentage points from 9.75% to **7.75%**.
 - Reduce ETH-B SF by 2.00 percentage points from 10.25% to **8.25%**.